English

 Here the common methods of VLAN tagging that can realize VLAN creation between switches.

-IEEE 802.1Q: also called “Dot One Q”, it is the IEEE standard for tagging frames on a VLAN trunk and supports up to 4096 VLANs.
+IEEE 802.1Q: also known as “Dot One Q”, is the IEEE standard for VLAN trunk frame tagging, supporting a maximum of 4096 VLANs.
 In this method, a 4-byte tag is inserted into the original frame and recomputes the FCS (frame check sequence) before the frame is sent over the trunk link.
 And the tag will be removed at the receiving end, then the frame will be sent to assigned VLAN.
-All layer 2 switches in FS.com support 4096 VLANs.
+Some layer 2 switches at FS.com support 4096 VLANs.

 Figure 4: VLAN Tagging—IEEE 802.1Q

-Notes: TPID refers to Tag Protocol Identifier; TCI refers to Tag Control Information.
-User priority is a 3-bit field that allows priority information to be encoded in the frame.
-The CFI is a 1-bit indicator that is always set to zero for Ethernet switches.
+Notes: TPID stands for Tag Protocol Identifier, and TCI refers to Tag Control Information.
+User priority is a 3-bit field used to encode priority information in the frame.
+CFI is a 1-bit indicator that is always set to zero for Ethernet switches.
 The VID field involves the identifier of the VLAN.

 Figure 5: ISL (Inter-Switch Link)